RocketRobz/SuperPhotoStudio/README.md

 # Features

-* High-resolution Hori-HD (800px wide mode), exclusive to 3DS, New 3DS, and New 2DS consoles!
+* High-resolution *Horizon HD* (800px wide mode), exclusive to 3DS, New 3DS, and New 2DS consoles!
 * Pre-rendered characters and backgrounds, as well as music, from
   * Super Mario
   * Sonic the Hedgehog